MALIKABDULLAHAWAN/cloudpulse-app/README.md

 - ✅ Completely Free Tier eligible (1x `t3.micro` only).
 - ✅ Still demonstrates CI/CD, containerization, and Infrastructure as Code.

-**Interview Explanation:**
-> *"AWS account limits blocked a multi-node Kubernetes deployment.
-Rather than letting infrastructure constraints block the release cycle, I pivoted to a Docker Compose architecture on EC2.
-This reduced infrastructure cost to zero while maintaining full CI/CD automation.
-In production, this would scale to EKS once the account quota is increased."*

 ---

 ## Current Status